The Wine Maker

 Well after such a successful first vintage we may be excused to think all was going to be easy..
 2005 was shaping up to be a good year.
 The sugars and acid levels in the grapes were looking just fine.
 First came the Riesling.
 A couple of days before picking there was a heat wave.
 The temperatures soared to near 40 degrees Celsius.
 Not a problem.
 The grapes were picked and sent to the winery.
 After fermentation the Riesling was rather sweet (now we call this semi-dry).
 I must say Zig wasn't really pleased with this.
 The reason was a mystery until later Mike worked out that the glucose/ fructose in the grapes became unbalanced with extreme heat and required a few days to rebalance.
 Apparently the wine yeast stopped fermentation once the lesser sugar was consumed.

 Now this might seem a problem if you only like dry white wine.
-But once again cellaring has brought out a smooting of this sweetness and this vintage Reisling is exquisite.
-(You can still try some!)
+But once again cellaring has brought out a blending of this sweetness into intense fruit flavours.
+This vintage Riesling is an exquisite wine and worth a try some 17 years on!

 The 2006 vintage was a more classic vintage.
 Our Shiraz won a silver medal at the Sydney Royal Show and a Bronze at the Qantas Mount Barker Wine Show while the Riesling won a Bronze at the Sydney Show.
-Since then we have made some excellent wines but I must say the 2005 Shiraz still remains my Holly Grail to reproduce.
+Since then we have made some excellent wines with each vintage confirming the excellence of the Kendenup soils and climate for grape growing.
+Each vintage continues to be a mystery until it's in the bottle!
+And each vintage also has it's own unique characteristics as each season is different.
+Overall however, the cool climate characteristics dominate in the region and this also is a essential component of the success of our wines.